 At least as far as the UFC is concerned the top end of the MMA world has been pitching between exhilarating and entirely uninteresting lately.
-Fortunately, for those times when the world’s largest MMA promotion isn’t bringing their best stuff, we’ll always have the weirdo fringes of combat sports.
+Fortunately, for those times when the world’s largest MMA promotion isn’t bringing their best stuff, we’ll always have the weirdo fringes of combat sports (including Muay Thai, Lethwei and Dambe).
 That’s what we’re serving, and that’s hopefully what you’re hungry for.
 Now, let’s eat.

 We’re starting off with a very familiar face to the WTF combat sports round up.
 Our guy Jerry at Fight Commentary Breakdowns gives us the goods with one of the most mesmerizing subgenres of martial arts videos: the fake master versus the real fighter.